axelpale/genversion/README.md

 Search for the package.json along a custom path up to the system root.
 Defaults to the target filepath.

+### -P, --property <key>

+Select which property or properties will be picked from package.json and inserted into the module.
+Specify multiple properties with a comma separated list without spaces, for example `-P name,version`.
+Note that with two or more properties and without `--esm` flag the module is generated with `exports` instead of `module.exports`.

 ### -c, --check-only

 When `--check-only` flag is used, only the existence and validity of the version module is checked.
 No files are generated or modified.
 The flag is useful for pre-commit hooks and similar.